 But because I want to live a really long time, and I want to do whatever I can to stack the decks in my favor.

 I’ll tell you what I’m not doing now.
 I’m not starting a rant about how the overweight ladies (and gentlemen) of the world need to change their ways.
 I have no idea if you need to change your ways or not – in fact, you probably don’t.
 Your ways are probably just fine.
 Check your numbers – and I don’t mean your weight.
 I mean the actual numbers that have an impact on your health – lipids (cholesterol, HDL, LDL), glucose, A1C – those numbers.
-Who gives a shit about your weight if the rest of your numbers are fine?
+Who gives a crap about your weight if the rest of your numbers are fine?

 If the rest of your numbers are fine, live.
 Eat delicious food and do delicious things with your delicious body.
 Enjoy yourself.
-Revel in the fact that your body is a perfect fucking specimen – yes, sure, there’s things about it that you’d probably change, but IT FUCKING WORKS.
+Revel in the fact that your body is a perfect specimen – yes, sure, there’s things about it that you’d probably change, but IT WORKS.
 Right now, right at this moment, there are ten thousand systems in your body that are all humming along perfectly to keep you alive, to let you read these words and sit where you’re sitting and piss and shit and smell and laugh.